 • The balance factors of p and q are opposite.
-Apply a double right-left rotation (first at q, then at p), set the balance factor of the new root to equal and the other balance factors as appropriate, and leave shorter as TRUE.
+Apply a double right-left rotation at q and p), set the balance factor of the new root to equal and the other balance factors as appropriate, and leave shorter as TRUE.